codex-team/editor.js/README.md

 ### 2.2—2.7 changelog

 - `New` *Sanitize API* — [Sanitize Config](https://github.com/codex-team/codex.editor/blob/master/docs/tools.md#automatic-sanitize) of `Block Tools` now automatically extends by tags of `Inline Tools` that is enabled by current Tool by `inlineToolbar` option.
 You don't need more to specify `a, b, mark, code` manually.
 This feature will be added to fields that supports inline markup.
-- `New` *Block Selection* — Ability to select Block by `CMD+A`, and the whole Editor by secondary `CMD+A`.
-After that, you can copy (`CMD+C`), remove(`Backspace`)or clear (`Enter`) selected Blocks.
+- `New` *Block Selection* — Ability to select Block by `CMD+A`, and the whole Editor by double `CMD+A`.
+After that, you can copy (`CMD+C`), remove (`Backspace`) or clear (`Enter`) selected Blocks.
 - `New` *[Styles API](https://github.com/codex-team/codex.editor/blob/master/types/api/styles.d.ts)* — Added `button` class for stylization of any buttons provided by Tools with one unified style.
 - `New` *[Notifier API](https://github.com/codex-team/codex.editor/blob/master/docs/api.md#notifierapi)* — methods for showing user notifications: on success, errors, warnings, etc.
 - `New` *Block Tool* — [Table](http://github.com/codex-editor/table) constructor 💪
-- `New` If one of Tools is unavailable on Editor initialization with saved data, its Blocks will be rendered with *Dummy Block*, describing that user can not edit content of this Block.
+- `New` If one of the Tools is unavailable on Editor initialization, its Blocks will be rendered with *Dummy Block*, describing that user can not edit content of this Block.
 Dummy Blocks can be moved, removed and saved as normal Blocks.
-So saved data won't be lost if one of Tools will failed
+So saved data won't be lost if one of the Tools is failed
 - `New` [Public TS-types](https://github.com/codex-team/codex.editor/tree/master/types) are presented.
 - `Changes` *Tools API*  — options `irreplaceable` and `contentless` was removed.
 - `Changes` *Tools API* — [Paste API](https://github.com/codex-team/codex.editor/blob/master/docs/tools.md#paste-handling): tags, patterns and mime-types now should be specified by Tool's `pasteConfig` static property.
 Custom Paste Event should be handled by `onPaste(event)` that should not be static from now.